aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 ## Query the data

-Now that we have data in the OpenSearch cluster, we\'re ready to construct and run search queries.
+Now that we have data in the OpenSearch cluster, we're ready to construct and run search queries.
 We will use `search` method which is provided by the OpenSearch JavaScript client.
 The following code goes into `search.js`, you'll need connection configuration and helpers